ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/indexes/querying/sorting.dotnet.markdown

 ## Basics

-Starting from 4.0, server will determine possible sorting capabilities automatically from the indexed value, but sorting will **not be applied** applied until you request it by using appropriate methods, so following queries will not return ordered results:
+Starting from 4.0, the server will determine possible sorting capabilities automatically from the indexed value, but sorting will **not be applied** until you request it by using the appropriate methods.
+The following queries will not return ordered results:

 {CODE-TABS}
 {CODE-TAB:csharp:Query sorting_1_1@Indexes\Querying\Sorting.cs /}